Prevention Services

 Stop Child Abuse and Neglect (SCAN)

 SCAN utilizes the I Can Tell curriculum, which is a school and community-based program for Pre-K through 6th graders, aimed at reducing child sexual abuse.
-This free 35-50 minute program breaks down secrecy around abuse by teaching children they can tell an adult if they are feeling unsafe.
+This free 60-minute program breaks down secrecy around abuse by teaching children that they can tell an adult if they are feeling unsafe.
+This curriculum fulfills the requirements of Erin’s Law and is certified through the State of Ohio:

-SCAN now also provides sexual abuse prevention trainings for adults aged 18 or older by utilizing the Stewards of Children curriculum
+SCAN now also provides sexual abuse prevention training for adults aged 18 or older by utilizing the Stewards of Children curriculum.

 Other Services Offered

-• Early intervention support services for children and families impacted by violence or abuse
+Appropriate referrals for children and families, for those impacted by violence or abuse

-• Free community events are held to engage children and their families in this preventative work.
-Check out the next event here.
+Free community events to engage children and their families in this preventative work.

 DeafEND